17 Reasons Why Walmart Bikes Are Only for Kids

 Why I Don’t Like Walmart Bikes

-But at the same time, this subject of department store bikes is just a minefield of misinformation, myths, and partial truths.
+The subject of department store bikes is just a minefield of misinformation, myths, and partial truths.
 That’s because ultimately it depends entirely on what you intend to do with your bike, and what you’re buying it for.
 If you want to be a weekend warrior, then these bikes are an affordable option.
-For instance, I wouldn’t take a cheap bike down some sort of like Beggars Canyon mountain bike trail on Tatooine, but I’d quite happily ride one in the park with my kids.

 Should You Buy A Walmart Bike?